joeperri95/Dotfiles/README.md

 # Dotfiles

 My dotfiles for tools I like

-fish, starship, tmux, tmuxinator, and neovim
+Dependencies
+- Deja vu nerd font for tmux
+- ripgrep for telescope
+- A c compiler for treesitter
+- go to install gopls
+- unzip

+A docker image is provided to test some of the utilities

-This can be installed using dotbot
-` pip3 install dotbot `
+These configuration files can be installed using dotbot ` pip3 install dotbot `
 ` dotbot -c install.conf.yaml -v `